Vitrified Waste Storage

 Unloaded from the ship by a large crane, casks are transported by special vehicles through the private road directly linking the port to our Vitrified Waste Storage Center.

-The Japanese government planned to initiate operation of a final disposal facility for high-level radioactive waste in the late 2030’s and established the Nuclear Waste Management Organization of Japan (NUMO) as an entity for disposing of authorized by the Final Disposal Act.
+The Japanese government plans to initiate operation of a final disposal facility for high-level radioactive waste in the late 2030's, The Nuclear Waste Management Organization of Japan (NUMO) has been established as an entity responsible for the final disposal in accordance with the Final Disposal Act.